 On March 16, a Dropbox request for video submissions will be sent to paid registrants.

 Video MUST be titled "School Name, Ensemble Name".

 Directors must upload a PDF of their sheet music via the Dropbox request link.
+MEASURES MUST BE NUMBERED.
 Music must be titled "School Name, Ensemble Name, Song Title"

-Participants will receive their adjudicated scores and comments by May 7.
+Participants will receive their comments and clinics by May 7.